The generalized Hierarchical Gaussian Filter: Introduction

-In a noteworthy exception to this, \citet{kanai2015} presented a predictive coding model where higher levels encode the (spatial) precision of lower levels in a static environment.
+In a noteworthy exception to the typical value hierarchies in predictive coding, \citet{kanai2015} presented a model where higher levels encode the (spatial) precision of lower levels in a static environment.
 This is different from volatility coupling, where higher levels are concerned with the rate of change on lower levels, but captures a second source of uncertainty in beliefs about hidden states: the level of noise or reliability of the sensory input.
 Relatedly, in the learning and decision-making literature, two classes of models separately deal with the estimation of process noise \citep[volatility,][]{behrens2007,mathys2011,piray2020a} and observation noise \citep[stochasticity,][]{lee2020,nassar2010}, with recent attempts to capture both sources of uncertainty in a joint model \citep{piray2020b}.
+Importantly, both volatility and stochasticity estimation can be captured as higher-level belief nodes coupled to the precision of lower-level beliefs.

-In this work, we show that the HGF can be extended to encompass both \textsf{volatility} and \textsf{value coupling}, and to include a principled way of modelling inference on noise at the level of observations -- thus providing a very general modelling framework with a wide range of potential applications.
+Here, we show that the HGF can be extended to encompass all of these architectures: precision coupling between hidden states (\textsf{volatility coupling}) and at the observation stage (\textsf{noise coupling}) and, importantly, linear and nonlinear forms of \textsf{value coupling}.
+Our extension thus links HGF with predictive coding and also includes a principled way of modelling inference on observation noise.